Armenian cuisine: Dairy and cheese

 Cheese is a staple of Armenian cuisine and traditionally was eaten daily.
-The process of making the Armenian cheese lori (լոռի) begins by boiling, similar to halloumi cheese.
+The process of making Armenian lori cheese begins by boiling, similar to halloumi cheese.
 It is preserved in a brine solution.
-Chechil (չեչիլ) and tel panir (թել պանիր) are types of braided Armenian string cheeses akin to mozarella.
-Yeghegnadzor (եղեգնաձոր) is an Armenian steamed cheese named after the city of Yeghegnadzor and is made from pasteurized cows' or goats' milk that is mixed with local greens, stored in clay pots, then buried in the mountains and left to mature for at least six months before consumption.
+Armenian-American cookbook author Rose Baboian said that Armenian cheesemaking techniques date back to an era before refrigeration was widely available so cheeses had to be preserved in brine solution.
+Chechil is a type of smoked Armenian string cheese.
+Yeghegnadzor is an Armenian steamed cheese made from pasteurized cows' or goats' milk that is mixed with local greens, stored in clay pots, then buried in the mountains and left to mature for at least six months before consumption.
 The texture is semi-soft and crumbly.
-Chanakh (չանախ) is an Armenian brined cheese that is soaked in pots.
-It is semi-hard and has a sharp, salty flavor.
-Mklats panir (մգլած պանիր) is an Armenian cheese, characterized by its green, or moldy appearance and a texture similar to Roquefort cheese.
-It is primarily produced in the Shirak Province and certain mountainous areas of Armenia.
-Ktor panir (կտոր պանիր) an Armenian cheese made from sheep's, cow's milk, or a mixture of both.
-In terms of quality, ktor panir is similar to cream cheeses like bryndza, but its production process is more primitive.
-Motal (մոթալ) is a cheese made with sheep milk and is flavored with wild herbs such as thyme.
-It is characterized by its aging process in tki/tiks (տիկ), which are leather containers made from sheep or goat hides.
-This method dates back 5000 years.

-Armenian-American cookbook author Rose Baboian explains that Armenian cheesemaking techniques date back to an era before refrigeration was widely available so cheeses had to be preserved in brine solution.
+Chanakh is Armenian soft cheese that is soaked in pots and filled with brine.
+Its texture is slightly brittle.
+Motal is a white goat cheese flavored with wild herbs.
+Motal is prepared in locally made terra cotta pots sealed with beeswax, a method that dates back at least 5,000 years.

 In Musa Dagh, traditional cheese was made from curds called choukalig.
 Gij or kebdzoudz baneyr was salted and dried thyme combined with curds and preserved in a jug.
 Sourki cheese was a mixture of spices and curds shaped as a pyramid, dried, and stored in glass until it began to turn moldy.
 Khiroubaneyr was made by adding yogurt water to milk.